 FIREFRONT - Any dust accumulating in the firefront may be removed using a vacuum cleaner or dry cloth.
 Heavy stains may be removed by using a damp cloth and mild household detergent.
 Brass parts of the firefront may be cleaned using a suitable brass cleaner.
 Replace the front centrally against the fire after cleaning.

 PAINTED AREAS - These can be cleaned using a dry cloth.

 COALS AND CERAMICS - See the relevant section in the Installation Guide of these instructions.
-Do not create dust from the coals.
-Clean gently in the open air.
-Replace components with original spares only as necessary.

 9.0 LIST OF SPARES